Ducab Group amplifies international standing by operating in 75 countries

 PHOTO

-Dubai, UAE – Ducab Group, one of the biggest end-to-end solutions providers and manufacturing firms in the UAE, has revealed its strategic expansion into 20 new markets, bringing its geographic footprint to 75 countries.
+DUBAI - Ducab Group has revealed its strategic expansion into 20 new markets, bringing its geographic footprint to 75 countries.

-Currently, exports account for 60% of Ducab's production, emphasizing the company's growing influence on the international stage.
-Ducab’s products cater to a wide range of industries, including specialized solutions for nuclear energy, marine and offshore, and oil and gas sectors, and adhere to the most stringent international standards.
+Currently, exports account for 60% of Ducab's production, emphasising the company's growing influence on the international stage.
+Ducab’s products cater to a wide range of industries, including specialised solutions for nuclear energy, marine and offshore, and oil and gas sectors, and adhere to the most stringent international standards.

 Ducab's interests extend to the research and development of new and more efficient energy solutions, particularly in the renewable energy sector, which represents a promising avenue for Ducab's cable solutions.